 Institutions typically use commercial off-the-shelf (COTS) software for operating systems and applications, on such diverse platforms as network infrastructure, servers, desktops, laptops, and mobile devices.
 COTS systems generally provide more functions than are required for the specific purposes for which they are employed.
 A default installation of a server operating system may include mail, web, and file-sharing services on a system that does not require those functions.
 Unnecessary software and services represent a potential security weakness.
 Their presence increases the potential number of discovered and undiscovered vulnerabilities in the system.
-Additionally, system administrators may not install patches or monitor the unused software and services to the same degree as they would operational software and services.
-Protection against those risks begins when the systems are constructed and software installed through a process that is referred to as hardening a system.
+Additionally, system administrators may not install patches or monitor the unused software and services to the same degree as they would operational software installed through a process that is referred to as hardening a system.